kdeldycke/awesome-billing/README.md

 ## Credits / Coupons / Vouchers

-* [Details on Expiring DigitalOcean Credits](https://blog.digitalocean.com/details-on-expiring-digitalocean-credits/) - The reason you have to add an time limit on credits: unused ones accounts as liabilities on our balance sheet.
-* [Hacking Scooters: How I Created $100k Worth Of Free Rides](https://webcache.googleusercontent.com/search?q=cache:7hrzYYk5-IwJ:https://fant.io/p/hacking-voi/) - A cautionary tale on how promo codes can be exploited to get unlimited free rides.
+* [Quantity discounts on a virtual good: The results of a massive pricing experiment](https://www.pnas.org/content/pnas/113/27/7323.full.pdf) - `Implementing price reductions ranging from 9–70% for large purchases, we found re- markably little impact on revenue, either positively or negatively.`
 * [Raising Prices is Hard](https://www.backblaze.com/blog/raising-prices-is-hard/) - Backblaze post-mortem on raising prices on their main offer.
 They wanted to create an extension program based on credit system.
 This became a full-time job for a handful of their most senior engineers, and resulted in a six month project.
+* [Details on Expiring DigitalOcean Credits](https://blog.digitalocean.com/details-on-expiring-digitalocean-credits/) - The reason you have to add an time limit on credits: unused ones accounts as liabilities on our balance sheet.
+* [Hacking Scooters: How I Created $100k Worth Of Free Rides](https://webcache.googleusercontent.com/search?q=cache:7hrzYYk5-IwJ:https://fant.io/p/hacking-voi/) - A cautionary tale on how promo codes can be exploited to get unlimited free rides.

 ## Taxes